 g) Board Committees

-The Company has the following Committees of the Board along with details of itscompositions
+The Company has the following Committees of the Board along with details of itscompositions:

-|Sr. No. Name of the Committee ||Members of the Committee |
+|Sr. No. Name of the Committee ||Member ||Designation |

 |1.
 Audit Committee ||Mr. Ramakant Nayak ||Chairman |

 | ||Mr. Dinesh Modi ||Member |

 | ||Mr. Punit Makharia ||Member |

 |2.
-Nomination and Remuneration Committee ||Mr. Nirmal Kedia Chairman |
+Nomination and Remuneration Committee ||Mr. Dinesh Modi ||Chairman |

 | ||Mr. Ramakant Nayak ||Member |

 |3.
 Stakeholders' Relationship Committee ||Mr. Dinesh Modi ||Chairman |

 | ||Mr. Ramakant Nayak ||Member |

 |4.
 Corporate Social Responsibility Committee ||Mr. Punit Makharia ||Chairman |

-| ||Mr. Gautam Makharia Member |
+| ||Mr. Dinesh Modi ||Member |

-| ||Mr. Dinesh Modi Member |
+| ||Mr. Gautam Makharia ||Member |

 The further details as to number of meetings of the committees their dates etc. areprovided in the Corporate Governance Report.

-The Audit committee comprises of Mr. Ramakant Nayak (Chairman) Mr. Dinesh Modi(Member) both independent Directors and Mr. Punit Makharia (Member) CMD of the Company.There were four meetings of the Audit Committee held during the year.
+The Audit committee comprises of Mr. Ramakant Nayak (Chairman) Mr. Dinesh Modi(Member) both independent Directors and Mr. Punit Makharia (Member) CMD of the Company.There were Four meetings of the Audit Committee held during the year.
 The details ofvarious Audit Committee meetings are provided in the Corporate Governance Report.

 During the year all the recommendations of the Audit Committee were accepted by theBoard.

-At Shree Pushkar Chemicals & Fertilisers Ltd we ensure that we evolve andfollow the good Corporate Governance practices.
-As a listed Company we submit the QuarterlyCorporate Governance Report to stock exchange confirming all compliances with necessarylaws applicable to us.
+At Shree Pushkar Chemicals & Fertilisers Limited we ensure that we evolve andfollow the good Corporate Governance practices.
+The Company adheres to the requirementsset out by the Securities and Exchange Board of India's Corporate Governance practices andhave implemented all stipulations prescribed.
+As a listed Company we submit QuarterlyCorporate Governance Report to stock exchange confirming all compliances with necessarylaws applicable to us.
 Pursuant to compliances of Listing Regulations of SecuritiesExchange Board of India (SEBI) the Management Discussion and Analysis the CorporateGovernance Report and the Auditors' Certificate regarding Compliance of Conditions ofCorporate Governance are made part of the Directors' Report.

 The Company has connected socially through CSR activities only.